Keeps Review: The Truth About Their Hair Loss Treatments?

 What is Finasteride?

-Finasteride is a drug originally created to treat benign prostate hyperplasia and now commonly used to treat AGA.
+Finasteride is a drug originally created to treat benign prostatitic hyperplasia and now commonly used to treat AGA.
 It is a prescription drug that has been approved by the FDA for oral use, and is commonly also prescribed off-label for topical use.

 How Does Finasteride Work?

-Finasteride selectively inhibits 5AR, the enzyme that converts testosterone to DHT.
+Finasteride selectively inhibits type II 5AR, the enzyme that converts testosterone to DHT.
 As DHT is the primary driver of AGA, blocking its production interrupts the hormonal processes causing pattern hair loss.
 As such, finasteride helps to maintain existing hair and induce hair regrowth.

 Clinical trials have demonstrated that finasteride treatment decreased levels of DHT in the scalp by 64-60%.[2]Drake, L., Hordinsky, M., Fiedler, V., Swinehart, J., Unger, W.P., Cotterill, P.C., Thiboutot, D.M., Lowe, N., Jacobson, C., Whiting, D., Stieglitz, S., Kraus, S.J., Griffin, E.I., Weiss, D., … Continue reading Finasteride also contributes to anti-cell death effects, in addition to promoting pathways that are important in hair follicle maintenance.